Dogs deserve freedom

 From Freedom to Restriction

-Monte Cecilia Park — in the heart of Tāmaki Makaurau — is one of the most loved dog-walking destinations in Auckland.
-It's a daily meeting ground for children, neighbours, and dog lovers alike.
+Monte Cecilia Park — in the heart of Tāmaki Makaurau — remains one of Auckland’s most loved dog-walking destinations.
+It’s a daily meeting ground for children, neighbours, and dog lovers alike, a place where community thrives.

-From 1 August 2025, the Communities and Residents (C & R) majority on the Puketāpapa Local Board voted to remove Monte Cecilia Park’s small off‑leash “bowl” and impose an on‑leash‑only rule across the entire park, completely disregarding over a thousand community voices.
+On 1 August 2025, the Communities and Residents (C & R) majority on the Puketāpapa Local Board voted to remove Monte Cecilia Park’s small off-leash “bowl” and impose an on-leash-only rule across the entire park, disregarding over a thousand community voices.

 Since that vote, Monte Cecilia has joined five other local parks—including Underwood, Freeland, and Walmsley Reserves—soon to be designated “on‑leash only” under the new Puketāpapa dog access rules, despite strong community backing for off‑leash areas elsewhere.